rachelhyeon/collocation-analysis/README.md

-# collocation-analysis
+# Collocation analysis of Adele

-Collocation analysis of Adele's song lyrics to compare Adele's early albums (19 and 21) to later albums (25 and 30)
+This repository contains R code for collocation analysis of Adele's song lyrics.
+Adele's earlier albums (19 and 21) are compared to her later albums (25 and 30) to see how Adele's expression of love has evolved.